nhoizey/nicolas-hoizey.com/src/notes/2020/09/24/1/index.md

 ---
 date: 2020-09-24 12:37:07 +02:00
-tags: [Lighthouse, Google Analytics, preconnect, WebPerf]
+tags: [Lighthouse, Google Analytics, preconnect, performance]
 ---

 Looks like #Lighthouse now suggests me to preconnect to the Google Analytics domain…